rccordell/f20bbb/policies.md

 ## Communication

 The best way to get in touch with me is to drop by (virtually) during student hours, or to schedule a check-in.
 If you’re unsure about our readings, struggling with an assignment, or just want to talk, please schedule a call.
-Just [email me](mailto:r.cordell@northeastern.edu) with **at least three possible meeting times** for me to choose among.
+You can drop me a note via Discord to see if I'm around, and if not just [email me](mailto:r.cordell@northeastern.edu) with **at least three possible meeting times** for me to choose among.

 -----